 How does it work at U-M?

-Starting January 1, 2016, temporary employees who average at least 30 hours per week over a 12-month measurement or tracking period are offered enrollment in the U-M health plans.
+As of January 1, 2016, temporary employees who average at least 30 hours per week over a 12-month measurement or tracking period are offered enrollment in the U-M health plans.
 Enrollment is made available to eligible employees within 30 days after the end of the employee’s measurement period.
 Ongoing employees' hours are tracked each year from October 15 to October 14 to determine eligibility effective the following January 1.
 Hours are tracked for new employees over their first 12 months of employment, and thereafter from October 15 to October 14.

 Employees who hold multiple appointments at U-M have their eligibility based on the total number of hours worked within the university, not just a single department.
 This includes employees who may work in a regular position with less than a 50% appointment who also have a temporary appointment.